Advanced Data File Troubleshooting to Correct Problems With Quicken for Windows

 - If your issue was with Investment account(s) latency or other data issues with an investment account, be sure to also select Rebuild Lots during this procedure.

-- When this process is complete, review the Data_Log.txt for messages pertaining to the quality of your data and resolve any that are advised with instructions you should follow.
+- Review the Data_Log.txt for messages pertaining to the quality of your data and resolve any that are advised with instructions you should follow.

 - Test your regular procedure(s) to see if the issue you were encountering is now resolved.